dtaht/blog-cerowrt/content/post/improving_dsl.md

 +++

 Dear DSL industry - chipmakers and ISPs - you are missing out on an opportunity to remain relevant.
+You have a latency problem.

 Your users

 It's not your fault, entirely - shifts in the market towards higher bandwidths
 - things like IW10,

+Newer gear has it worst.

 # Chipmakers

 And you're blowing it.
-A technique arrived to moderate the behaviof the tx-ring *back in 2011* that would completely eliminate all this latency and allow you to hand the smarter stuff off to other techniques already well established in the linux kernel.
+A technique arrived ([BQL](fixme)) to moderate the behaviof the tx-ring *back in 2011* that would completely eliminate all this latency and allow you to hand the smarter stuff off to other techniques already well established in the linux kernel.